Five Frequently Asked Questions in Georgia Workers' Compensation

-When an injured worker is unable to return back to work because of their work injury, the hurt employee may be deemed "totally disabled."
+How much will I be paid for time missed from work due to my wc injury?When an injured worker is unable to return back to work because of their work injury, the hurt employee may be deemed "totally disabled."
 Should this occur, the employee may be entitled to money benefits under O.C.G.A. ?
 34-9-261.
 The amount the employee would be entitled to depends upon his or her average weekly wage.
 The law provides that the employee may receive two-thirds of the average weekly wage.
 However, the workers' compensation law provides that the maximum amount the employee may receive on a weekly basis is $500 presuming the injury occurred on or after July 1, 2007.
 This is regardless of how much the injured employee was making.

-Generally, an employee has the right to one independent medical examination with a physician of the injured worker's choosing.
+Do I have the right to a second opinion or independent medical exam?Generally, an employee has the right to one independent medical examination with a physician of the injured worker's choosing.
 The doctor must be in Georgia or within 50 miles of the injured worker's residence.

 This second opinion or independent medical evaluation will be at the expense of the Employer and Insurance Company.
 However, the second evaluation must take place within 120 days of the injured worker's receipt of income benefits.
 Additionally, written notice of the evaluation must be made in advance of the examination.
 The Employer and the Insurance Company's liability for repeat diagnostics may be limited to $250.
 See, O.C.G.A. ?34-9-202